nikija/public/content/developers/distributor/widget.md

 #### Multiple trackers

 When setting up page, multiple instances of Google Analytics can be used to track events for different accounts or for different purposes.
 Distributor`s initialization options allows you to specify names of trackers of ecommerce and for rest of google analytics reporting.
 Names can point to the same tracker, or two distinct trackers.
+You can also omit names of trackers.
+In that case, default - unnamed - tracker will be used.

 Please note, that some Google Analytics applications can set up their own named trackers.
 If you wish to used them to report GA events, check their configuration for correct name.
 This is especially important in case Google Tag Manager is in use, but no other default Google Analytics trackers are being setup on page.